-- submerge the swabs in Amies Charcoal Transport Medium (which must be within the expiry date) to protect them from the damaging effects of light, which will readily kill any T. equigenitalis, K. pneumoniae or P. aeruginosa present: - label them clearly to show the date and time they were taken, the horse's name and the site of swabbina: - indicate clearly whether aerobic, microaerophilic or both cultures, and/or PCR test are required: - submit them to a BEVA registered Laboratory for testing https://www.beva.org.uk/PortalsResources-For-Vets-Practices/Equestrian-Sport-Guidance/BEVA-Registered-Lab-Scheme
+- Pay attention to the PowerPoint presentation 'How to Collect Equine Genital Swabs in Stud Practice' by Professor Sidney Ricketts FRCVS https://www/rossdales.com/wp-content/uploads/2018/01/Collecting-Swabs-2017.pdf - Clitoral swabs must be taken using a micro tip (mini tip) swab to get deep into the clitoral sinuses. - Submerge the swabs in Amies Charcoal Transport Medium (which must be within the expiry date) to protect them from the damaging effects of light, which will readily kill any T. equigenitalis, K. pneumoniae or P. aeruginosa present. - label them clearly to show the date and time they were taken, the horse's name and the site of swabbing; - indicate clearly whether aerobic, microaerophilic or both cultures, and/or PCR test are required; - submit them to a BEVA registered Laboratory for testing.
+Culture must commence within 48 hours of the swab being taken.